arunabhthakuria01/Arunabh_BlueStamp_Portfolio/index.md

 - What you've accomplished since your previous milestone
 - What your biggest challenges and triumphs were at BSE
 - A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE-->
+- What you hope to learn in the future after everything you've learned at BSE

 # Second Milestone